dnth/dnth.github.io/content/portfolio/how_to_10x_your_od_model_and_deploy_50fps_cpu/index.md

 Apart from the Model Optimizer, OpenVINO also comes with a Post-training Optimization Toolkit (POT) designed to supercharge the inference of DL models without retraining or finetuning.

 To achieve that, POT runs 8-bit quantization algorithms and optimizes the model to use integer tensors instead of floating-point tensors on some operations.
-This results in a 2-4x faster and smaller model.
+This results in a **2-4x faster and smaller model**.

-Now, this is where the real magic happens.
+This is where the real magic happens.

 From the OpenVINO documentation [page](https://docs.openvino.ai/2021.1/pot_compression_algorithms_quantization_README.html), the POT supports two types of quantization: